Biography

 So I'm tackling musical literature, Koechelin, Dubois...

-I came away interested but discouraged.
+I came away from it interested but discouraged.
 Tonal harmony is difficult, very difficult indeed!

-A young student from the CNSM in Paris in the orchestral conducting class then helps me clear the path.
+A young student from the Paris Conservatory (CNSM) in the conducting class then helped me clear the path.

-To simplify the task of writing and free myself from the constraints of tonality, I devised a tonally neutral system.
-From now on, my musical adventure could truly begin and continue.
+To simplify the writing process and free myself from the constraints of tonality, I envisioned a tonally neutral system.
+From then on, my musical adventure could truly begin and continue.

 In 2001, I wrote, composed and orchestrated an oratorio, Genesis , the first part of the trilogy The Human Condition .

-In 2006, my partner and I moved to the Montpellier region, where I met Élisabeth Joudrier, choirmaster of the Accroche-Chœur choral ensemble, and Franck Fontcouberte, musical director of the Contrepoint orchestral ensemble.
-Genèse was accepted and included in the program for the 2009 season.
+In 2006, we moved to the Montpellier region where I met Élisabeth Joudrier, choir director of the Accroche-Chœur choral ensemble, and Franck Fontcouberte, musical director of the Contrepoint orchestral ensemble.
+Genèse was accepted and included in the 2009 season program.

-After Genesis , other concerts followed, the Songs of Bilitis in 2011, Cain , second part of La Condition humaine , in 2012.
-The third part, La Loi , was created in June 2015.
+After Genesis , other concerts followed, the Songs of Bilitis in 2011, Cain , second part of The Human Condition , in 2012.
+The third part, The Law , was created in June 2015.

-After The Law, I explored, not without difficulty, the immense field of orchestral music: concertos for violin, piano, symphonic poems such as Hopper and My Seasons.
+After The Law I explored, not without difficulty, the immense field of orchestral music; piano concertos, symphonic poems such as Hopper and My Seasons .

 This will be followed by a narrative opera, Tristan based on ancient texts.

-My meeting with Alain Roudier, organologist and pianist, was decisive for chamber music; The Marine Cemetery after Paul Valéry, Legends of Hérault, Trio for strings and piano.
+My meeting with Alain Roudier, organologist and pianist, was decisive for chamber music; Le cimetière marin after Paul Valéry, Légendes de l'Hérault , Trio for strings and piano, Légende d'un jour , and the miniature opera Nuages which will be given its first performance in 2026.

-Works written or in the process of being written will, I hope, have the chance to find an audience.
+Works that have been written or are in the process of being written will, I hope, have the chance to find an audience.

 To listen to the excerpts offered in the following pages, I recommend using good headphones, as computer speakers are generally not very flattering.